-Usually a Mysterious Waif shows up to develop the plot of an adventure story.
-For some reason they draw the eye and attention.
-Often it's because they are The Woobie and so the Hero decides to protect her or help her on her quest.
+A plot device that walks and talks.
+Usually, a Mysterious Waif shows up to develop the plot of an adventure story.
+For some reason, they draw the eye and attention.
+Often it's because they are The Woobie and so The Hero decides to protect her and/or help her on her quest.
 She often serves as a Call to Adventure.

 Most often she's of royal birth, or a goddess in disguise.
-Sometimes unknowingly.
+Sometimes unknowingly, as she will often have amnesia.
 But occasionally you'll just have a common birth waif.

 There are two key parts.